JollyJumbuckk/LinksysLeaks/README.md

 At the moment the script only checks if it finds a device and if its default password "admin" is in use.
 Other leak functions and arguements will be added later.(Device info such as fw date/version, connected devices, DDNS status, and more)

+I created this for educational purposes so please keep it that way when you use it, only test on your network or a network you have permission to test on.

 Usage: